stx-advox/land/_pages/advox-learn.md

 ### The recursion of Turtle, Wolf, & Bear

-Turtle is first in the ordered sequence, with all the elements of Wolf & Bear therein.
-Wolf & Bear are twins.
+- Turtle is first in the ordered sequence, with all the elements of Wolf & Bear therein.
+- Wolf & Bear are twins.
 Wolf coming before Bear in the sequence.
 This hints at a dynamic use of the three tiered system design rather than static.
-All three clans have a kind of  “memory” of one another, to be executed when needed in formal or informal social organization.
-Although one may be Turtle clan officially, in a given interaction, they may be best suited to assume their Wolf or Bear functions too.'
+- All three clans have a kind of  “memory” of one another, to be executed when needed in formal or informal social organization.
+- Although one may be Turtle clan officially, in a given interaction, they may be best suited to assume their Wolf or Bear functions too.'

 body4:
-  - excerpt: '

-# Background
-Turtle, Wolf, & Bear Relationship, Governance, & Sustainability

-Important to our governance & bottom up organization efforts is our direct dialogue with a historical indigenous council, The Kanienkehaka (Mohawk) of The Five Nations Longhouse Confederacy.
-Early settler colonists were exposed to their matrilineal protocols of organization, which catalyzed modern concepts and language of Democratic values, Federalism, three branches of government & much more.

-We have rare access to these protocols in pre-colonial form.
-We realize there was an entire culture of checks & balances omitted from our modern systems of social organization & representation, precisely due to lack of peaceful dialogue with Native nations.

-Turtle, Wolf & Bear are our first steps on a path to a decolonized dialogue that can enable authentic alternatives to conventional governance, which is often easier said than actually achieved.
-TWB is the three tiered clan system of the Kanienkehaka, which for millennia carved empowered paths of bottom up representation for entire Native nations.
-Speaking to deep cosmological functions of organization, the protocols are designed to maximize modularity for any collective of autonomous organizations.

-Even though not all of us are interested in governance, accessible structures designed for empowered voices & representation are fundamental to fair power distribution.
-With TWB tapping into deep functions of the STX ecosystem, we can leverage autonomous organization well beyond just governance benefits & into blockchain innovation sustainability.
-Bottom up power here includes built-in structures for innovation decoupled from top down, value alienating control.

-As STX advocates, we recognize this as a historical chance to achieve distributed power in blockchain based systems.
-An important means for long term sustainability in blockchain systems.
-Hope you are as excited as we are to learn and build together in this indigenous dialogue for sustainable protocols of organization.'

-body5:
   - excerpt: '

 # Advox Clan Governance